ROCm/Tensile/docs/src/conceptual/kernel-parameters.rst

 Kernel parameters
 ******************

-Kernel or solution parameters are configuration parameters used by Tensile to make decisions about what assembly code to generate.
+Kernel parameters are configuration parameters used by Tensile to make decisions about what assembly code to generate.
 The kernel parameters affect many aspects of performance.
 Changing a parameter might help address one performance bottleneck but worsen another.
 Hence, searching through the parameter space is vital to discovering the fastest kernel for a given problem.

 The following table lists the kernel parameters:

 .. list-table:: Kernel parameters
   :header-rows: 1
-  :widths: 30 30 30

   * - Kernel parameter
     - Description